qitta/libhugin/README.rst

 Libhugin is a modular movie metadata retrieval and analysis library.

-For more information see the documentation is loacated at http://libhugin.readthedocs.org/latest/.
+For more information see the documentation loacated at http://libhugin.readthedocs.org/latest/.

 Installation
 ============